-Hebei Messi Biology Co., Ltd. produces high purity magnesia(magnesium oxide, magnesium hydroxide), magnesium carbonate and magnesium sulfate used worldwide in numerous application areas.
+Hebei Messi Biology Co., Ltd. produces high purity magnesia(magnesium oxide, magnesium hydroxide), magnesium carbonate and magnesium sulfate used worldwide in numerous applications areas.

 Magnesium forms many compounds.
 The oxide, hydroxide, chloride, carbonate, and sulfate are commercially important.
 They are used in ceramics, cosmetics, fertilizers, insulation, leather tanning, and textile processing.
 Epsom salts (magnesium sulfate heptahydrate, MgSO4·7H2O), milk of magnesia (magnesium hydroxide, Mg(OH)2), and citrate of magnesia are used in medicine.
 Magnesium reacts with organic halides to form the Grignard reagents of organic chemistry.

 Messi Biology manufacturer is a specialist in the magnesium oxide industry which produces high purity magnesia(magnesium oxide, magnesium hydroxide), magnesium carbonate and magnesium sulfate used worldwide in different applications.

 Historically, and due principally to the small size of most known cryptocrystalline deposits, production of high grade magnesia products was mainly by extraction from natural brines or seawater (synthetic MgO), a high cost and energy intensive process.
 High quality deposits, provide an alternative source of supply to the high cost seawater-sourced magnesia.